Introducing the SharePoint 2016 Readiness Guide: What’s New in SharePoint 2016?

 AvePoint SharePoint 2016 Readiness Guide

-John Peluso is AvePoint’s Chief Product Officer.
-In this role, he aligns product strategy with business strategy, leading the conception and design of software solutions with a focus on product market-fit and optimal customer value.
-Prior to this role, John has held several leadership roles over his 10+ year tenure at AvePoint, including SVP of Product Strategy, Director of Education, and Chief Technology Officer, Public Sector.
-Before coming to AvePoint, John held a variety of technology and business roles at New Horizons Northeast and New Horizons of Central and Northern NJ.
-He earned his undergraduate degree from The New School.
+John Peluso is AvePoint’s Chief Technology Officer.
+In this role, he aligns the Company’s technology and product roadmaps to grow AvePoint’s market share, and accelerate the ideation, development, and launch of innovative software products tailored to anticipate customer needs.
+Prior to this role, John held multiple leadership roles over his 13-year tenure at AvePoint, including Chief Product Officer, SVP of Product Strategy, Director of Education, and Chief Technology Officer, Public Sector.